dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

 - [Grafana Labs Operator Deployment](https://grafana.com/docs/grafana-cloud/kubernetes/prometheus/prometheus_operator/)
 - [Rancher Monitoring and Alerting Deployment](https://rancher.com/docs/rancher/v2.6/en/monitoring-alerting/)

-## Importing Container Storage Module for Observability Dashboards
+## Importing Container Storage Modules for Observability Dashboards

 Once Grafana is properly configured, you can import the pre-built observability dashboards.
 Log into Grafana and click the + icon in the side menu.
 Then click Import.
 From here you can upload the JSON files or paste the JSON text directly into the text area.
 Below are the locations of the dashboards that can be imported: